 My Beloved is a wonderful person who I care deeply about; he is also a messy slob.
-Now I’m not too obsessive about having the perfect home and garden myself but he is streets ahead of me when it comes to not having an OCD.
+Now when it comes to having the perfect home and garden, I’m not exactly obsessive, but he is streets ahead of me when it comes to not being overly domesticated.
 Really.

 Crows and parrots don’t care much about the decor.
 If they are warm, have a good diet and plenty to keep themselves mentally, emotionally and physically occupied, they will be happy enough.

 Yesterday, I had a rat in the kitchen.
 Actually I have been aware of the little animal’s presence for a week or more, but was bamboozled as to how to persuade it to move out.
 Although I don’t begrudge any creature wanting to be warm and sheltered; even I balk at having rats in the house.
 During the afternoon myself and Beloved decided that as a stern talking to hadn’t produced any noticeable results, we would have to take more definite measures.
 Accordingly we locked the dogs and birds in another room and started to check all around the kitchen.
 Once we knew where Ratty was hiding (behind and under the sink) we started to shift every piece of furniture and random bit of junk; including part used bags of plaster, lots of tools, bits of a small motorcycle – the usual, to the furthest part of the kitchen.
 The idea was that my hero would demolish the undersink cupboard in stages, and I would catch the rat using a towel when the loss of his refuge became too much for him.